By default, all of our last-author publications or preprints include direct links to publicly accessible datasets from within the manuscript.

 For Nguyen et al., Plos Comp Bio, 2017, all data (processed and raw) is available at IEEE DataPorts, DOI: http://dx.doi.org/10.21227/H2901H

-All worms used in Leifer Lab senior author publications are publicly available from the Caenorhabditis Genetics Center (CGC) at University of Minnesota.
-Search for "AML" to find a
+All strains used in our senior author publications are publicly available for a small nominal fee from the Caenorhabditis Genetics Center (CGC) at University of Minnesota.
+See list of all available strains.

-All published plasmids generated by the Leifer Lab have been made publicly available on Addgene.
+All published plasmids generated by the Leifer Lab are publicly available on Addgene.